Choosing and Using The Right Baby Gates For Stair Tops

 Don’t fuss too much about aesthetics

-Fortunately, these days baby gates are usually made of material and colors that are classy and can easily blend into any home.
+Fortunately, these days baby gates are usually made of materials and colors that are classy and can easily blend into any home.
 Some parents may worry that mounting baby gates will cause some damage to their walls, while other just think that they are a sore sight.

 However, you cannot discount the fact that stairs can be very dangerous and potentially life threatening for your little one, so it is definitely a must that you install these gates.